 - Visible damage – If someone has driven a vehicle over your septic bed, for example, you may see the ground sunken in where the pipe or shell has been crushed.

-If in doubt, have someone come out and take a look.
+If in doubt and not sure if your septic has a problem, have someone come out and take a look.
 Some issues can be easily corrected, saving you money while also keeping things clean and green.